Below is a comparison between Brave and Google Chrome in terms of speed, privacy, and security.

 - When this happens, it's easiest to click the lion icon, and toggle the shield to down.

 - Since the latest Brave update, this is rarely necessary (maybe once per week).

 - Brave's speed alone is enough to make the switch worthwhile, and the added privacy and security benefits are icing on the cake.

-- Not surprisingly, Brave has skyrocketed to popularity, going from 1 million to 4.6 million users in 2018.
+- Not surprisingly, Brave has skyrocketed in popularity, going from 6 million to 59 million users in the past 3 years alone.